weppos/publicsuffix-go/README.md

 This library is currently under development, therefore the methods and the implementation should be considered a work-in-progress.
 Changes in the method naming, method signatures, public or internal APIs may happen at any time.

-Use this library at your own risk. :boom:

 ## Getting started